GeneRegulationi3S/APAtizer/README.md

 <img src="https://github.com/user-attachments/assets/40527f40-a069-4685-ba62-0331bb2a47ca" alt="dapars_short_case1">

-In this section, in the input space the user can select the 24 output files originated by the DaPars2 analysis that are located in the folder **DaPars_data** and the TCGA sample sheet.
+In this section, in the input space the user can select all the output files originated by the DaPars2 analysis that are located in the folder **DaPars_data**.

 In the output space, we can observe the lists of genes that go through 3'UTR APA lengthening events (*Len genes*) and 3'UTR APA shortening events (*Short genes*).
 The user can also search the lists for a specific gene of interest and download the lists using the download button below the search box.